 AL2_CM_CRN#070 Hardware token strength

-Ensure that hardware tokens used to store cryptographic keys employ a cryptographic module that is evaluated against FIPS 140-2 [FIPS140-2] Level 1 or higher, or equivalent, as established by a recognized national technical authority.AL2_CM_CRN#075 No stipulation
+Ensure that hardware tokens used to store cryptographic keys:

+employ a cryptographic module that is validated against [IS19790] Level 1 or higher, or equivalent, as established by a recognized national technical authority;

+are locked prior to their delivery, once personalization processes have been completed. {source [5415] KI.10.2.2.1#07}

-AL2_CM_CRN#080 No stipulation
+AL2_CM_CRN#075 No stipulation

+AL2_CM_CRN#080 Binding

+Ensure that the Subject is uniquely bound to the credential and remains so until the credential is securely delivered to the Subject. {source [5415] KI.10.2.2.1#02}

 AL2_CM_CRN#090 Nature of Subject

 Record the nature of the Subject of the credential (which must correspond to the manner of identity proofing performed), i.e., physical person, a named person acting on behalf of a corporation or other legal entity, corporation or legal entity, or corporate machine entity, in a manner that can be unequivocally associated with the credential and the identity that it asserts.
 [Omitted]